mvcds/my-library/carreer/development/artificial-intelligence/Genetic Algorithm.md

 An individual is characterized by a set of parameters (variables) known as [[Gene]]s.
 Genes are joined into a string to form a [[Chromosome]] (solution) - therefore the solution and the chromosome are synonyms

 The set of genes of an individual is represented using a [[string]], in terms of an alphabet.
-Usually, binary values are used (string of 1s and 0s).
+Usually, binary [[my-library/carreer/development/Value|values]] are used (string of 1s and 0s).
 We say that we encode the genes in a chromosome.

 # [[Fitness Function]]